 A Pittsburgh and New York resident, Ann Tanksley has enjoyed a long and illustrious professional career.
 A graduate of Carnegie Institute of Technology (now Carnegie Mellon) in Pittsburgh, PA she also studied at the Parsons School of Design, the Printmaking Workshop and the New School for Social Research, all located in New York.
 Tanskley studied under many master artists including Norman Lewis, Balcom Green, Sam Rosenberg, Robert Blackburn and Kathy Carracio.

-Tanskley depicted everyday people in familiar situations in representational oils, watercolor, and with various print techniques.
-Her style is simple but effect.
-She often wrote poetry before she painted.
-She would write the poetry-which she says she sees in colors as well as words-and then transfer her thoughts and feelings to the canvas.
+Tanskley depicts everyday people in familiar situations in representational oils, watercolor, and with various print techniques.
+Her style is simple but effective.
+She often writes poetry before she paints.
+She writes the poem, which sees in color as well as in words, and then transfers her thoughts and feeling to the canvas.

 The Smothering Mother, 1971